norbusan/ptex2pdf/README.md

 - version 0.7dev 2015-XX-XX
-  move to github as gitorious will be closed, adapt help output to generate github flavored markdown
+  move to github as gitorious will be closed, adapt help output to generate github flavored markdown check for files using kpathsea instead of opening directly, to allow for input of files found by kpathsea (closes github issue 1)

 ## Copyright and License ##